Laronk/Filmmaking_Tutorials/Learning from my mistakes/Lessons_from_my_filmmaking_projects__Jan_Karpiuk.md

 ### Bad

-- **`TEST SHOOTING AND EDITING THE PLANNED STUNTS AND FIGHT SCENES BEFORE PRINCIPAL PHOTOGRAPHY`**
+- **FIGHT CHOREOGRAPHY: `TEST SHOOTING AND EDITING THE PLANNED STUNTS AND FIGHT SCENES BEFORE PRINCIPAL PHOTOGRAPHY`**

-- **`PROVIDE FILM CREW WITH HOT BEVERAGES IN COLD SHOOTING LOCATIONS`**
+- **???: `PROVIDE FILM CREW WITH HOT BEVERAGES IN COLD SHOOTING LOCATIONS`**

-- **`AS A DIRECTOR COLABORATE WITH DOP ON A SHOTLIST`**
+- **DIRECTING: `COLABORATE WITH DOP ON A SHOTLIST`**

 Have a complete shot list ready before the shoot day.

-- **`GIVE ACTORS TIME TO MEMORIZE THE SCRIPT`**
+- **???: `GIVE ACTORS TIME TO MEMORIZE THE SCRIPT`**

 Have the final script version ready at least a couple of days before the actual shoot.

-- **`BUY THINGS FOR THE FILM AND HAVE THEM SHIPPED A COUPLE DAYS BEFORE THE SHOOT`**
+- **???: `BUY THINGS FOR THE FILM AND HAVE THEM SHIPPED A COUPLE DAYS BEFORE THE SHOOT`**

     ...or have a contingency plan for when the shipping does not arrive on time.

-- **`AS A DIRECTOR - UNDERSTAND HOW TO APPROACH WITH DIRECTING EACH ACTOR`**
+- **DIRECTING: `UNDERSTAND HOW TO APPROACH WITH DIRECTING EACH ACTOR`**

     Actors, depending on their experience level and working method, will need different style of directing, differently defined feedback.
 Make sure to know what each of your actors wants from you.

 ### Good

-- **`SELECT AND TRUST YOUR CREW`**
+- **TEAMWORK: `SELECT AND TRUST YOUR CREW`**

+    Focus on key role and perform to the best of our abilities.
+Employ the people you trust to handle the other key roles on set.
+Make sure everybody knows what their role is.

-- **`SCREENWRITING - LOCATION FIRST APPROACH`**
+- **SCREENWRITING: `LOCATION FIRST APPROACH`**

     Use all the specific quirks and features of the location to your advantage.
 Create a compelling story where the location plays a key role.
+Make characters use their environment.

-- **`WHEN WRITING A SCRIPT FOCUS SOLELY ON ENTERTAINING AND NOT CONFUSING THE READER`**
+- **SCRENWRITING: `FOCUS SOLELY ON ENTERTAINING AND NOT CONFUSING THE READER`**

     Your script needs to read well - like an interesting article or a fun short story.
 Do not focus on the filmmaking aspects when screenwriting.
-Instead, focus on characters, emotions and the story you want to tell.
+Instead, focus on characters, goals and obstacles, emotions and the story you want to tell.

-- **`VALUE THE ART OVER GEAR`**
+- **DOP: `VALUE THE ART OVER GEAR`**

     A steady shot might not fit the story/character emotional state as well as a more primitive/chaotic shaky handheld shot.
 Just because you finally have access to cool and expensive gear does not mean you should use it.

 - **`CALL AND EMAIL PEAOPLE - GET ACCESS TO COOL LOCATIONS`**

+- **SHOOT SCHEDULE: `MAKE TIME FOR CREW NEEDS`**

-- **`PLAN SHOOTING SCHEDULE WITH CRAFT (MEAL), SMOKE AND TOILET BREAKS IN MIND`**
+    PLAN SHOOTING SCHEDULE WITH CRAFT (MEAL), SMOKE AND TOILET BREAKS IN MIND

 - **`NOBODY WANTS TO WORK HUNGRY`**

     Provide your crew with snacks, drinks, water and energy drinks, and at least one hot meal every 4 hours (more if possible).

-- **`ESTABLISH A BATERY RECHARGING STATION ON LOCATION`**
+- **GEAR: `ESTABLISH A BATERY RECHARGING STATION ON LOCATION`**

+    Many factors affect battery life.
+Make sure to have a place on location for recharging batteries and the crew knows where it is.

+- **SHOOT SCHEDULE: `GAFFERS AND GRIPS NEED TIME TO SETUP LIGHTS`**

-- **`MAKE TIME IN SHOOTING SCHEDULE TO MODIFY LIGHTING (ALREADY EXISTING/ON LOCATION OR CREATED)`**
+    MAKE TIME IN SHOOTING SCHEDULE TO MODIFY LIGHTING (ALREADY EXISTING/ON LOCATION OR CREATED)

-- **`RED FOOD DIE MAKES FOR A CONVINCING FAKE BLOOD`**
+- **MAKEUP: `RED FOOD DIE MAKES FOR A CONVINCING FAKE BLOOD`**

-    Furthermore, it is edible and easily cleaned with wet wipes.
+    Furthermore, it is cheap, edible, easily cleaned with wet wipes and does not ruin clothes (use cold water).

+- **SCREENWRITING: `BEFORE WRITING DO A SCRIPT BREAKDOWN`**

-- **`WRITE SCRIPT AFTER BREAKING THE STORY DOWN USING THE STICKY NOTES METHOD`**
+    WRITE SCRIPT/SCENE AFTER BREAKING THE STORY DOWN USING THE STICKY NOTES METHOD

-- **`WHEN SCREENWRITING KNOW THE CHANGING (MOMENT-TO-MOMENT) OBJECTIVES OF THE CHARACTERS AS WELL AS THE GENERAL WANT/NEED OF THE CHARACTER`**
+- **SCREENWRITING: `KNOW THE CHANGING (MOMENT-TO-MOMENT) OBJECTIVES OF THE CHARACTERS AS WELL AS THE GENERAL WANT/NEED OF THE CHARACTER`**

     When you know what the character intends to do with their words, you know what might say.

-- **`DIRECTING - IDENTIFY CHARACTER OBJECTIVES ON EVERY LINE OF DIALOGUE AND WRITE DOWN QUES FOR DIRECTING ACTORS IN YOUR SCRIPT PRINT`**
+- **DIRECTING: `IDENTIFY CHARACTER OBJECTIVES ON EVERY LINE OF DIALOGUE AND WRITE DOWN QUES FOR DIRECTING ACTORS IN YOUR SCRIPT PRINT`**

-- **`SCOUT LOCATION WITH YOUR DOP`**
+- **PREPRODUCTION: `SCOUT LOCATION WITH YOUR DOP`**

-- **`PROVIDE THE FILM CREW NECESARY INFORMATION ABOUT THE SHOOTING LOCATION`**
+- **LOCATION LOGISTICS: `THE CREW NEEDS SHOOTING LOCATION INFORMATION`**

-    Make shure everybody knows where the location is, where the exit/entrance is, where the toilets, smoking areas, craft services, and the set are.
+    Make sure everybody knows where the location is, where the exit/entrance is, where the toilets, smoking areas, craft services, and the set are.
 Ensure everybody knows the rules and limitations imposed upon you by the location manager/host.

 ---